Revised 6/14/2018 by a vote of the Fellows.

 (4) There shall be no dividends to the members of the organization.

 Article V. Board of Directors

-The Organization shall be administered by a Board of Directors consisting of twelve Fellows elected to the Board, the president of SCSMI, and in addition, four ex-officio members; to whit, the Secretary/Treasurer, Membership Officer, and founders Joseph Anderson and Barbara Anderson who sit on the Board unless they decline to do so.
+The Organization shall be administered by a Board of Directors consisting of twelve Fellows elected to the Board, the president of SCSMI, and in addition, four ex-officio members; to whit, the Secretary/Treasurer, Membership Officer, the editor of Projections, the immediate past-president (who shall serve ex-officio for two years), and founders Joseph Anderson and Barbara Anderson who sit on the Board unless they decline to do so.
 Elected members of the Board serve four-year terms and are elected by a vote of the Fellows.
 Through rotation, each year three elected Board members are up for re-election or replacement.
 Ex Officio members of the Board serve in an advisory capacity and do not vote, except in the case when an ex officio member is also an elected member of the board.
 Board members shall not be held liable for any debts or losses that the Society may suffer or incur.

 Article VI.
 Officers

 The officers of the organization shall be as follows:

 (1) The President shall by virtue of his or her office preside over Board meetings and appoint all committees, temporary or permanent.
 He/she shall see that all books, reports, and certificates required by law are properly kept and filed.
 He/she shall be one of the officers who may sign the checks or drafts of the organization.
 He/she shall have such powers as may be reasonably construed as belonging to the chief executive of any organization.